Social Contract is the biggest problem in our society today

 Correctable Social Contracts are at their lowest levels since the Great Depression of the 1930s.
 Why should we be correcting this urgently now?
-Because the last two times this happened, we created World Wars and our next will be the first to begin in a mature nuclear era.
+Because the last two times this happened, we created World Wars and our next will begin in a mature nuclear era.
 By the timing of our last two World Wars, a third could begin at any point between 2018 and 2028.
-Most of us don't realize that we are at the highest level of world conflicts in history this decade, and that every U.S. President for the past 100-years, save two, has started a war.
+Most of us don't realize that we are at the highest level of world conflicts in history today and that every U.S. President for the past 100-years - save two, has started a war.

-Large populations are easily influenced to stall their economies by multi-billion-dollar advertising campaigns.
-These campaigns convince us to vote for Low Tax, No Death Tax, Open Markets, Small Government, Guns, Middle Class, Female Equality (double family incomes), and similar, which are policies assuring that 95% of all incomes continue to flow to the top-1% rich since 2008 (search the Berkeley study).
+Without these protections in Constitution, Democracies with large populations (over 14 million) are easily influenced to stall their economies by multi-billion-dollar advertising campaigns.
+These campaigns convince us to vote for Low Tax, No Death Tax, Open Markets, Small Government, Guns, Middle Class, Female Equality (double family incomes), and similar, which are policies which assure 95% of all income growth continues to flow to the top-1% rich since 2008 (search the Berkeley study).

-A voter educated against cheap marketing tricks, and taught to understand the enormous costs of a weak national social contract, would never vote for policy engineered in marketing tests to sound appealing - while drastically reducing the growth and size of our economy and good lives.
+Low Civics training is a problem too.
+A voter who is educated to recognize cheap marketing tricks, and who is taught to understand the enormous cost of a weak national social contract, would never vote for policy engineered in marketing tests to sound appealing - while drastically reducing the growth and size of our economy and good lives.

 Freedom - in a monetary society - is the difference between reliable incomes and cost-of-living (COL).
-As COL approaches income, freedom is lost; as income falls below COL, our Social Contracts are lost.
+As COL approaches income, freedom is lost; as income falls below COL, our Social Contracts are lost as we see starvation wages.
 Maintaining a balance that permits everyone sufficient freedom to be productive is essential because weak social contracts cost the U.S. $37 billion per day - and costs Canada $4.7 billion per day.
 See the SCP Report for these stats - http://csq1.org/SCP

 Mature capitalisms are mathematical certainties based on 1% to 14% annual inflation rates.
 Today's 1% inflation is 60% inflation in 1960 dollars from 59-years ago.
 If ratios of income to cost-of-living change, the gap grows exponentially now too, so imbalance grows more quickly.